Lake George's Charm is Sealed With Some Kitsch

 Likewise, there's is probably no Lake George without thousands of carved black bears standing around waiting to be brought back to Brooklyn or Rochester or Montreal.

 That makes the legions of gift stores and souvenir shops Lake George Village's temples of kitsch.
-Not only are the buildings themselves kitschy, they contain kitsch: shot glasses, t-shirts, leather mocassins, Christmas ornaments, jewelry, muscats, bows and arrows.
+Not only are the buildings themselves kitschy, they contain kitsch: shot glasses, t-shirts, leather moccasins, Christmas ornaments, jewelry, toy muskets, bows and arrows.

-One of the most loaded gift stores is located inside Fort William Henry, pictured below, so, you name it, you can find it here.
+One of the most loaded gift stores is located inside Fort William Henry?—you name it, you can find it here.
 The Sutler is recognized as the largest gift shop in the Village, with over 4,000 feet of wonderful kistchy and historical items.

 So given all this gift kitsch, it's like kitsch on kitsch, or kitsch squared, which is about as kitschy as you can get.